 - Prep Time: 5 minutes

 - Yield: one 1 1/2 pound loaf 1x

 - 3 cups unbleached all purpose flour + a little additional for shaping loaf

 - 1 teaspoon salt

-- 1/2 teaspoon yeast
+- 1/2 teaspoon yeast (see note)

 - 1 1/2 cups water

-When ready to cook, turn dough out, very carefully, without deflating the dough (nudge it with a spatula, gently, if it sticks) on a heavily floured piece of parchment paper that’s a little larger than the bottom of the pan.
+When ready to cook, turn dough out, very carefully, without deflating the dough (nudge it with a spatula, gently, if it sticks) on a heavily floured piece of parchment paper that’s a little larger than the bottom of the Dutch oven.
 You’ll want the parchment to go slightly up the sides for easy removal of the bread.

 Return immediately to the oven and bake for 30 minutes.
 After 30 minutes, remove the lid and bake an additional 10 to 15 minutes until the top is golden brown (a few dark places are just fine.)
 Place on cooling rack.

 - Just about any yeast, it seems, works in this recipe.
 My preferred is instant yeast.
 I’ve also used Rapid Rise and Bread Machine yeast and even Active Dry yeast.
 The dough is so wet it the active dry yeast doesn’t seem to need to be “proofed” which means mixed with water before using.